droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./src** - The subdirectory with all the Core-specific code.

 ./src/.clang-format - Sets the rules for *clang-format*, a program that formats C/C++/ObjC code.
 [Added in Aug.
 2014.](https://github.com/bitcoin/bitcoin/pull/4498)

+./src/addrdb.cpp - Includes code for the classes allowing access to peers.dat (the IP address DB) (CAddrDB) and banlist.dat (the banned node DB) (CBanDB), along with ban list entries (CBanEntry). [*Moved from ./src/net.cpp in 0.14*](https://github.com/bitcoin/bitcoin/pull/8085).

+./src/addrdb.h - See the CPP file.

 ./src/addrman.cpp - [Stochastic address manager](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2012-January/001100.html) (CAddrMan) and CAddress stats (CAddrInfo). [*Added in 0.6*](https://github.com/bitcoin/bitcoin/pull/787).